awslabs/aws-well-architected-labs/content/Reliability/Disaster Recovery/Workshop_5/1.1.1-s3-access/_index.en.md

 {{< img pr-1.png >}}

-1.3 If you see that "Block all public access" is "On," then click on the "Edit" button to get to the next screen.
+1.3 If you see that “Block all public access” is “On”, then click on the “Edit” button to get to the next screen.

 {{< img pr-2.png >}}

-1.4 Uncheck "Block all public access," including any child selections.
-Click the "Save Changes" button.
+1.4 Uncheck “Block all public access”, including any child selections.
+Click the “Save Changes” button.
 You will be required to confirm the changes.

 {{< img pr-3.png >}}